This post was last updated on October 5th, 2022 at 08:52 am.

 What About Donation Receipt Requirements For Canadian Churches?

 Canadian churches have numerous more donation receipt requirements for their donation receipts according to the CRA — The Canadian Revenue Agency.
-We’ve outline those requirements in another blog post.
+We’ve outlined those requirements in another blog post.
 What is important to know is that IconCMO does have the ability to do the Canadian style receipts and they are compliant with the CRA.

 Why Provide Statements At All

 These donation receipt requirements are a lot to take in, especially for churches where they rely a lot on volunteers for data entry.
 The main reason to provide these statements is to ensure your donors can take their tax deduction.
-By giving these statements, the church shows appreciation to the donor and that donor will keep donating to the organization.
+By giving these statements, the church shows appreciation to the donor, and that donor will keep donating to the organization.

 Donation Receipt Summary

 As noted in this post having the right requirements on donation statements is imperative to ensure donors can take the tax deduction at the end of the year.
-We also outlined the various differences in verbiage that are used based on the type of donation statements — the Quid Pro Quo or a regular donation statement.
-The statements also change when a non cash donation is received and the church doesn’t assign a value to it.
+We also outlined the differences in verbiage that are used based on the type of donation statements — the Quid Pro Quo or a regular donation statement.
+The statements also change when a non-cash donation is received and the church doesn’t assign a value to it.